CBC Radio: Missing & Murdered

-Investigative journalist Connie Walker hosts "Missing & Murdered," a podcast which looks into deaths and disappearances of indigenous women in Canada.
+Investigative journalist Connie Walker hosts "Missing & Murdered," a podcast that looks into deaths and disappearances of indigenous women in Canada.
 The show's first season, "Missing & Murdered: Who Killed Alberta Williams," covered the unsolved homicide of Alberta Williams who went missing from Prince Rupert, British Columbia, after a night out with friends.
 Her body was discovered days later along Highway 16, which has since become known as "the Highway of Tears."
 Following the show, the Royal Canadian Mounted Police announced the case was once again active.
 The second season, released in March 2018, helped a family find out what happened to their teenage sister, Cleo Semaganis Nicotine, after she was sent to the United States from Saskatchewan during the "Sixties Scoop."
 The stories featured on this podcast are part of a broader effort by Walker, who is Cree, and CBC News to raise awareness about the more than 250 unsolved disappearances and homicides of indigenous women and girls across Canada.
-In 2017, the RCMP announced an initiative to stop violence against indigenous women and girls, citing studies done in 2014 that found they are among the most likely populations to be victims of violent crime.
+In 2017, the RCMP announced an initiative to stop violence against indigenous women and girls, citing studies were done in 2014 that found they are among the most likely populations to be victims of violent crime.

 Other services

 The CBC operates Radio Canada International (RCI), an online service.
 RCI ended its shortwave radio broadcast in June 2012.

-In some remote Canadian tourist areas, such as national or provincial parks, the CBC also operates a series of transmitters which broadcast weather alerts from Environment Canada's Weatheradio Canada service.
+In some remote Canadian tourist areas, such as national or provincial parks, the CBC also operates a series of transmitters that broadcast weather alerts from Environment Canada's Weatheradio Canada service.

-The CBC formerly operated Galaxie, a digital television radio service which provides 45 channels of music programming to digital cable subscribers in both English and French.
+The CBC formerly operated Galaxie, a digital television radio service that provides 45 channels of music programming to digital cable subscribers in both English and French.
 This service is now operated by Stingray Digital, who since relaunched the service as Stingray Music.
-CBC also celebrates the generation of leaders, builders and change-makers of Canada under the age of 40 through the CBC Future 40 People Choice Award.
+The CBC also celebrates the generation of leaders, builders, and change-makers of Canada under the age of 40 through the CBC Future 40 People Choice Award.

 CBC Radio in the news

-In 2012, CBC Radio lost some of its funding as a result of large cuts in Canadian government spending.
-This has resulted in a reduction of the number of concerts being recorded, the closing of recording studios and the laying off of technicians, as well as the introduction of four minutes per hour of advertising on Radio 2 and Espace musique.
-Advertisements discontinued by September 1, 2016.
+In 2012, CBC Radio lost some of its funding due to large cuts in Canadian government spending.
+This has resulted in a reduction of the number of concerts being recorded, the closing of recording studios, and the laying off of technicians, as well as the introduction of four minutes per hour of advertising on the Radio 2 and Espace Musique stations.
+The CBC's requirement to air advertising on the stations expired on August 31, 2016; it was fully discontinued on September 1.